Updated: Aug 12

-Unless you are using a dry suit, then pads and liners are just not suitable for diving.
-When you think about it, they are directly exposed to the water and their function is to absorb.
+Unless you use a dry suit, then pads and liners are not suitable for diving.
+When you think about it, they are directly exposed to the water, and their function is to absorb.
 You will be swimming with a fully loaded pad within moments.

-Do you have any further hints to give new female divers or experiences that you would like to relate?
+Do you have any further hints to give new female divers or experiences you would like to relate to?
 Please comment below.